 a breeze (noun ) / breezy (adj) – a light wind, which can be pleasantly refreshing

 blowy (adj) – windy

-blustery (adj) – very windy, often in short bursts of wind
+blustery (adj) – very windy, often in short and sudden bursts of wind

 high winds – very strong winds

 North/South/West/East wind – this refers to the direction the wind is blowing from